TL;DR

 Datadog's 2026 State of AI Engineering report is the cleanest snapshot of how production AI is actually built.
 69% of companies now run three or more AI models in production, up from roughly 40% in 2024.
 OpenAI is used by 63% of companies, but 77% of those companies also use at least one other provider, primarily to avoid lock-in and to route the right task to the right model.
 LangChain's 2026 State of Agent Engineering report aligns with this conclusion: multi-model architectures have become the production norm.
 DeepSense's CTO Exclusive Survey puts the figure even higher in large enterprises, with 65% prioritizing multi-model agentic systems over single-model approaches.

-The reason most teams give for multiplexing is cost, not capability.
-A heavy task on Claude Opus 4.7 runs you $5 input / $25 output per million tokens; the same task routed to Sonnet 4.6 runs $3 / $15 - a meaningful per-call delta when you are running thousands of parallel agent invocations.
-If a router can correctly identify which 20% of requests need Opus and send the rest to Sonnet, the math is brutal.
+The reason most teams give for running multiple models is cost rather than any architectural principle.
+A heavy task on Claude Opus 4.7 runs you $5 input / $25 output per million tokens; the same task routed to Sonnet 4.6 runs $3 / $15, which adds up across thousands of parallel agent invocations.
+If a router can correctly identify which 20% of requests need Opus and send the rest to Sonnet, the savings compound fast.
 LangChain's report adds a second finding I expected but had not seen quantified: 57% of organizations are not fine-tuning at all, instead relying on base models with prompt engineering and retrieval-augmented generation.
-The takeaway for any 2026 piece on AI architecture is that the modern AI stack is plural by default and the sophistication is in the routing, not the model choice.

 77% of companies running AI in production now use multiple model providers, primarily to avoid lock-in and to route the right task to the right model.

-The budget data is short but worth flagging.
 The Sōzō Pulse CTO Survey for 2024 found 63% of CTOs increased their generative AI budgets that year, and 24% doubled them or more.
 McKinsey reports enterprise generative AI spending reached $15B in 2023 (about 2% of the global enterprise software market) and projects the gen AI software category will hit $175B to $250B by 2027.
-Translate that to the coding-tool slice we covered earlier and you can see why analyst firms are confident on the 25-27% CAGR: the spending intent is already in the budgets.
-CFOs are not deciding whether to fund AI dev tools in 2026, they are deciding which line items to cut to expand them.
+The spending intent is already in the budgets, which is why analyst firms are confident on the 25-27% CAGR for the coding-tool slice.

 The uncomfortable side: security has not improved

-Every honest piece on AI coding tools has to grapple with the security data, and the security data is uncomfortable.
 Veracode runs the largest standardized AI-code security test in the industry, and their 2025 GenAI Code Security Report found that 45% of AI-generated code fails OWASP Top 10 tests.
 Their Spring 2026 update added a finding that bothered me more than the headline number: the pass rate has stayed flat at roughly 55% across 2023, 2024 and 2025, even as the underlying models have made dramatic capability gains.
-Models got smarter at coding.
-They did not get smarter at writing secure code.

 The breakdown by language is worth knowing if you are pitching a security angle.
 Java AI-generated code fails 72% of the time, Python 38%, JavaScript 43%, C# 45%.
 Cross-Site Scripting (CWE-80) prevention is the worst category in the report at 86% failure across AI-generated samples.
-The simplest read on these numbers is that AI tools learned to mimic code patterns from the open internet, and the open internet is full of insecure code.
-Without explicit security review or a hardened secure-coding fine-tune, models reproduce what they saw.
+Without explicit security review or a hardened secure-coding fine-tune, models reproduce the insecure patterns they saw in training.

 Developer sentiment is shifting in response.
 The 2025 Stack Overflow Developer Survey marked the first year-over-year decline: trust in AI tool accuracy fell from 40% in 2024 to 29% in 2025, while active distrust climbed from 31% to 46% (19.6% "highly distrust" plus 26.1% "somewhat distrust").
 66% of developers cite "AI solutions that are almost right but not quite" as their top frustration, and the same 66% say they spend more time fixing almost-right AI code than they would have spent writing it from scratch.
 Favorable sentiment toward AI tools dropped from 72% in 2023-2024 to 60% in 2025.
-Adoption is climbing while trust is falling - Stack Overflow's own framing for the 2025 release was "Developers remain willing but reluctant."
+The 2025 Stack Overflow release put those two trends in the same chart (84% adoption against 29% high trust) and summarized them as "willing but reluctant."

 The newest threat is the one I find most interesting because it lands outside the model itself.
 Slopsquatting is a supply-chain attack where an adversary registers a package name that AI coding tools tend to hallucinate, then waits for a developer to copy-paste the AI suggestion into a `pip install` or `npm install`.
 Spracklen et al.'s research published at USENIX Security 2025, sampling 576,000 code outputs across 16 different LLMs, found that 19.7% of AI-suggested package names do not exist - roughly 1 in 5 dependency recommendations is hallucinated.
 They identified 205,474 unique hallucinated package names, with 43% similar to real package names and 38% repeating consistently across runs.
-It is not a hypothetical risk; researchers have already demonstrated viable attacks.
+Researchers have already demonstrated viable attacks against this surface.

 Despite three years of model upgrades, the rate at which AI-generated code passes basic security tests has stayed flat at roughly 55% - meaning nearly half of AI code still ships exploitable bugs.